Other Historic Assets

 6. Get involved

-Cadw works with the Nautical Archaeology Society (NAS) to provide training and courses for people in Wales who want to find out more about our maritime heritage.
-Some courses are suitable for complete beginners, and others require some former knowledge.
-Courses are available for divers and non-divers!
+The Nautical Archaeology Society (NAS) provides training and courses for people who want to find out more about our maritime heritage.

 The NAS also run the ‘Adopt a Wreck’ scheme.
 If you, or your group, regularly dive the same wreck sites then why not ‘adopt’ them?
 You could play an important part in monitoring the condition of your wreck, as well as helping to find out much more about it.